13742X/app.garlip.com/README.md

 This release allows users to configure the certificates.

 ### Added
--   **Public Link:** Certificates can be viewed publically by short url.
+-   **Public Link:** Certificates can be viewed publically using a short url.
+Can be used in a QR code.
+-   **Template:**
--    **Template:** Certificate templates can be configured and mapped against copyrights.
+    -   Up to 10 Certificate templates can be configured and mapped against copyrights.
--
+    -   5 custom labels and values e.g. address of lawyers; square logo url link and show and hide copyright information

 ### Fixed
 -   Certificate persistency to avoid extra database calls.